zuozhenggh/learning-library/developer-library/integration-soa/integration-with-soa/integration-with-soa.md

 Estimated time taken to complete: 15 minutes

 ### Objectives
-- Using JDeveloper12c as development platform to construct integration service orchestration
+- This lab shows JDeveloper12c as a development platform to construct integration service orchestration.
+It also show how to access JDeveloper 12c on the Linux OCI.

 ### Prerequisites
 This lab assumes you have: